Suffering an injury on the job can be a stressful experience. You may wonder whether workers’ comp will cover any medical bills.

 Your employer must expressly make any light duty job offer.
 Absent a formal job offer, you possess no obligation to return to work.

-If you’ve been terminated after light duty of workers’ comp or your employer cannot accommodate work restrictions, speaking with a board certified lawyer in workers’ compensation can help clear up any questions you have.
+If you’ve been terminated after light duty of workers’ comp or your employer cannot accommodate work restrictions, speaking with an NC workers’ compensation light duty lawyer can help clear up any questions you have.

 Can I Work While on Light Duty Waiting on a Workers’ Comp Claim?